Beltrami–Klein model: Distance formula

-The vertical bars indicate Euclidean distances between the points in the model, log is the natural logarithm and the factor of one half is needed to give the model the standard curvature of −1.
+The vertical bars indicate Euclidean distances between the points in the model, where ln is the natural logarithm and the factor of one half is needed to give the model the standard curvature of −1.

 When one of the points is the origin and Euclidean distance between the points is r then the hyperbolic distance is:

 where artanh is the inverse hyperbolic function of the hyperbolic tangent.

 The Klein disk model

 In two dimensions the Beltrami–Klein model is called the Klein disk model.
 It is a disk and the inside of the disk is a model of the entire hyperbolic plane.

 Lines in this model are represented by chords of the boundary circle (also called the absolute).

 The points on the boundary circle are called ideal points;

 although well defined, they do not belong to the hyperbolic plane.

-Neither do points outside the disk, which are sometimes called ultra ideal points.
+Points outside the disk do not belong to the hyperbolic plane either, and they are sometimes called ultra ideal points.